-The Mercer Greek Challenge is an initiative of the Office of University Advancement designed to increase financial support for the University’s Annual Fund (The Mercer Fund) and award prizes for Mercer’s Greek chapters.
+The Mercer Greek Challenge is an initiative of the Office of University Advancement designed to increase financial support for the University and award prizes for Mercer’s Greek chapters.
 It is has also been designed to engage alumni volunteers who are members of Mercer’s national fraternities and sororities.

 The Challenge is divided into four competitions:

 Interfraternity Council Competition (Group A)

 Alpha Tau Omega, Kappa Alpha Order, Sigma Alpha Epsilon and Sigma Nu

 Kappa Sigma, Lambda Chi Alpha, Phi Delta Theta and Pi Kappa Phi

 Alpha Delta Pi, Alpha Gamma Delta, Chi Omega and Phi Mu

 Alpha Kappa Alpha, Delta Sigma Theta, and Kappa Alpha Psi

 Chapters with the highest alumni giving participation rates will win prizes for first, second, third and fourth place in each competition category.